-Unison is one of twenty-six community service board organizations operating in Georgia.
+Unison is one of twenty-two community service board organizations operating in Georgia.
 Unison's board of directors are appointed by county commissioners and each county within the service area has at least one representative.
 As allowed by Georgia law, up to three additional board members may be appointed to the board in the event a county provides Unison significant financial support and/or in-kind contributions.

 Unison services are provided regardless of age, race, gender, religion, handicap, national origin, veteran status, or ability to pay.
 We employ over 300 staff all dedicated to creating health and wellness for our clients through provision of high quality mental health, substance abuse and developmental disability services.

 empowering people to improve the quality of their lives.